monty68/uniled/info.md

 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]][license]

-# UniLED v2 - The Universal Light Controller
+# UniLED v2.1 (Beta) - The Universal Light Controller
+### 💥Breaking Changes

+This release is unable to automactically migrate entities from v1 or v2.0 versions and once installed, any entities previously created, will not function and must be deleted, rediscovered and reinstalled.

+---

-UniLED supports the following range of BLE LED controllers:
+### UniLED supports the following range of BLE LED controllers:

 ### 📱LED Chord
   - **SP107E** - SPI RGB(W) Controller